Monarch 59

 President Barack Obama formed a Pollinator Health Task Force in 2014, to be headed by the Secretary of Agriculture and the Environmental Protection Association.
 However, it is still up to private individuals and groups to spread awareness of the need to protect Monarch Butterflies and milkweed.

-READ MORE: List of Butterflies in North Dakota
+READ MORE: List of Butterflies in Alabama

 Similar Posts